jasonhaak/is-uni-muenster-flashcards/README.md

 </a>

 ## How to Contribute
+While contributions are welcome, this repository is not actively maintained.
+I will review and merge fixes, but do not guarantee ongoing support.
 If you want to contribute flashcards, corrections or improvements, please follow this workflow to ensure consistency.

 ### Prerequisites